Lakefront Arena: Events

-The arena also hosts graduations and concerts, such as 3 Doors Down, 311, AC/DC, Aerosmith, Anthrax, Alanis Morissette, Blink-182, Brandy, Britney Spears, Carrie Underwood, Christina Aguilera, The Cure, Daughtry, Def Leppard, Demi Lovato, Eric Church, Exodus, for KING & COUNTRY, Great White, Guns N' Roses, Helloween, Kid Rock, Kix, Korn, Lady Gaga, Limp Bizkit, Mötley Crüe, Nas, Ne-Yo, Poison, Prince, Rammstein, Ratt, Pearl Jam, Nirvana, MC Hammer, Red Hot Chili Peppers, R.E.M., Rush, Scorpions, Skid Row, Slipknot, Tesla, The Black Keys, The Grateful Dead, Widespread Panic, Tom Petty, Trixter, Van Halen, Warrant, White Lion, Whitesnake, Xandria and Zac Brown Band.
+The arena also hosts graduations and concerts, such as 3 Doors Down, 311, AC/DC, Aerosmith, Anthrax, Alanis Morissette, Blink-182, Bon Jovi, Brandy, Britney Spears, Carrie Underwood, Christina Aguilera, The Cure, Daughtry, Def Leppard, Demi Lovato, Eric Church, Exodus, for KING & COUNTRY, Great White, Guns N' Roses, Helloween, Kid Rock, Kix, Korn, Lady Gaga, Limp Bizkit, Mötley Crüe, Nas, Ne-Yo, Poison, Prince, Rammstein, Ratt, Pearl Jam, Nirvana, MC Hammer, Red Hot Chili Peppers, R.E.M., Rod Stewart, Rush, Scorpions, Skid Row, Slipknot, Tesla, The Black Keys, The Grateful Dead, Widespread Panic, Tom Petty, Trixter, Van Halen, Warrant, White Lion, Whitesnake, Xandria and Zac Brown Band.
 Sting performed during his Symphonicities Tour on June 26, 2010, along with the Royal Philharmonic Orchestra.
 During their Walking Into Everywhere tour, Jimmy Page and Robert Plant performed on October 1, 1998, and the show was recorded for later broadcast by Westwood One.

 During a Depeche Mode concert at the arena on October 8, 1993, lead singer Dave Gahan suffered a heart attack brought on by drug use, and was escorted out in an ambulance.

 Events held at the arena have included Disney on Ice, Sesame Street Live, Shrine Circus, So You Think You Can Dance: The Tour, WWE and Fox's singer search program The X Factor.

 Comedians such as Bill Cosby, Robin Williams, Katt Williams, and Dave Chappelle have performed at the venue.

 Pope John Paul II celebrated mass to over 150,000 people on the grounds of the arena and prominent political figures such as Bill Clinton and John Kerry have also spoken at the arena.

 Large festivals, including Lollapalooza and Steel Pony Express have also been held on the grounds.